 The DBTN: TLP Advisory Committee was established to ensure DBTN: TLP would be delivered successfully and in a manner that would speak to the specific audience: people working in law firms.
 Members were selected to represent a significant cross section of the legal profession.
-They include: one representative from a Canadian Law Society; one representative from a General Counsel's office; one Bencher from a Canadian Law Society; one representative from a Canadian Law School; two representatives from the Equality Committee of the Canadian Bar Association ("CBA"); one representation from the CBA; and one representative and one alternate from each law firm that is an Employer Partner with CCDI.
+They include: one representative from a Canadian Law Society; one representative from a General Counsel's office; one Bencher from a Canadian Law Society; one representative from a Canadian Law Society; one representative; from a Canadian Law Society; one representative; from